cloudmesh/cm_metric/doc/user_manual/source/index.rst

-many log files, (b) the log files will be moved to a backup directory, (c) the log files that have been recently moved will be inspected and their contents will be added to the database, (d) the database is queried by a fg-metric command which is a simple shell that allows to quey for some very elementary iformation.
+many log files, (b) the log files will be moved to a backup directory, (c) the log files that have been recently moved will be inspected and their contents will be added to the database, (d) the database is queried by a cm-metric command which is a simple shell that allows to quey for some very elementary iformation.
 It also allows to generate graphics for this information and place them in a web server (e) a sphinx portal framework - no login required (f) a flask portal